 Attached Garage Placement

 For lots that require the construction of an attached garage, a garage side is assigned.
 The garage must be constructed against the required side of the lot as assigned.
-The intent of this control is to pair garages together against a common property line in order to provide a better streetscape appearance.
+The intent of this control is to pair garages together against a common property line to provide a better streetscape appearance.
 The garage side placements are shown on the Lot Information Map (see attachment 1 in Phase 1 PDF Attachments) and will be included in the Agreement for Sale.

 Corner Garage Placement